The major source of funding for Loyola Law School students is federal loans. The most common funds offered are:

 - Annual maximum is the Law School Cost of Attendance minus any other financial aid received.

 - Mandatory federal origination fee is 4.276% (deducted from loan proceeds) for loans disbursed after October 1, 2016.
+Origination fees for loans disbursed after October 1, 2017, but before October 1, 2018 is 4.264%.
 Origination fees change annually based on the U.S. 10-year Treasury bill.

 - Students accrue interest while in school but are not required to make payments until six months after graduating or dropping below half time status.